Sales Forecasting

 Use AI-based sales forecasting software.
 It can analyze vast data and find complex patterns that humans miss.
 These tools can:

-• Analyse historical sales data alongside current pipeline
+• Analyze historical sales data alongside current pipeline

 • Find correlations between different factors and sales outcomes